How to Make a Budget for Beginners

 Love a cute printable to go with your budget?!
 Me too!
 Download the Complete Budget Toolkit for free, here.

-How to Make a Budget in 6 Simple Steps
+How to Budget for Beginners in 6 Simple Steps

 1. Calculate Your Take Home Monthly Income.